RoboJackets/robocup-software/docs/source/contributing.rst

 ============
 This guide targets new members who are keen on contributing to the project.
 This guide will focus on the overall picture of effective coding and contributions as well as writing documentation.
 It is not intended to be a technical guide.
-Please refer to the tutorial docs for intial understanding of the technical skillset needed for RoboCup.
+Please refer to the tutorial docs for initial understanding of the technical skillset needed for RoboCup.

 If you don't have an overall idea of what the competition is like and what its goals are, you can brush up at the `RoboCup Wiki <http://wiki.robojackets.org/w/RoboCup>`_.